Rule #1: DON’T BE A D-BAG!

 If the referee blows an inadvertent whistle, then the play is dead.
 If the play was for positive yardage, then it is the offensive teams’ ball at the spot of the ball carrier when the whistle was blown and the down counts.
 The offensive team may opt to do the play over.
 If the offensive play was developing in the backfield or if the ball was in flight, then the play is dead.
 The play will be done over from the line of scrimmage.

 A pass is complete when a player catches the ball with at least one foot in bounds.
 The same rule applies for interceptions.
 The other foot may be out of bounds after the catch.
-If a player catches the ball and is tagged/pushed out of bounds, then it is up to the referee to decide if he/she would have landed in bounds.
+If a player catches the ball and is tagged/pushed out of bounds, then it is up to the referee to decide if they would have landed in bounds.
 The play would then stand as a legal reception by the offensive player.

 Any time the ball hits the ground the ball is dead, including where it hits for a punt.